dogecash/autoswap/README.md

 # AutoSwap
-Swap coins from 1 chain to another using explorer api call.
+Swap coins from 1 chain to another using explorer api call [Only suitable for Dogecash explorer]